LucasMangasAraujo/Discrete_Nets/README.md

 where $\kappa$ and $r_0$ respectively represent the bond stiffness and the rest length.
 For Gaussian chains, $\kappa = \frac{3kT}{2Nb^2}$, and $r_0 = 0$, with $kT$ denoting the temperature in energy units, and $N$ and $b$ respectively representing the number of Kuhn segments and Kuhn length.

 ### Freely-jointed chain
 The Freely-jointed chain (FJC) behaviour is the simplest model to account for the finite extensibility of polymer chains.
-The free energy $2$ as a function of the separation $r$ of the chain ends is given by:
+The free energy $w$ as a function of the separation $r$ of the chain ends is given by:
 ```math
       w  = N kT\left[ \frac{r \beta}{N b} + \log \left(\frac{\beta}{\sinh \beta}\right)\right] \quad \textnormal{with} \quad \beta = \mathcal L^{-1}\left(\frac{r}{Nb} \right),
 ```